Liam Deasy: Civil War

-Capture
+Capture and surrender

 In January 1923, by which time he had become Deputy Chief of Staff of the IRA, he was captured by Free State forces near Clonmel and sentenced to death.
-He then signed a document ordering the men under his command to surrender themselves and their arms to the government, and for this he was spared execution.
-Republicans denounced him as a traitor and a coward for this action, but Deasy argued in his book, Brother against Brother that he was opposed to continuing the civil war anyway and would have called on republicans to surrender whether or not he had been captured.
+Deasy was aware that the newly formed government planned on wholesale executions and knew that the IRA would retaliate with reprisals.
+Deasy had decided that it was now time to end the war.
+He signed a document (written by his captors) ordering the men under his command to surrender themselves and their arms to the government.
+He was spared execution, see: Executions -Irish Civil War.
+On the day that his order was published Free State authorities demanded that the prisoners in a jail in Limerick sign a statement agreeing to unconditional surrender, threatening wholescale executions to those who refused.
+Some Republicans denounced him as a traitor and a coward for this action, but Deasy argued in his book, Brother against Brother that he was opposed to continuing the civil war anyway and would have called on republicans to surrender whether or not he had been captured.

 Later life

 Deasy took no further part in politics following the end of the civil war.
-In 1924, he set up a business making weatherproof textiles.On 24 November 1927, Deasy married Margaret Mary O'Donoghue; the two would have 3 daughters together.
+In 1924, he set up a business making weatherproof textiles.On 24 November 1927, Deasy married Margaret Mary O'Donoghue; the two would have three daughters together.

 During The Emergency, Deasy served in the Irish Army from 1940 to 1945, reaching the rank of commandant.
-Deasy would later write two memoirs about his experiences during the revolutionary period: Toward Ireland Free and Brother against Brother, the latter being published after his death.
+Deasy later wrote two memoirs about his experiences during the revolutionary period: Toward Ireland Free and Brother against Brother, the latter being published after his death.

 He died at St. Anne's Hospital in Dublin on 20 August 1974.